bouyassine11/DocuMind/README.md

 ## 📖 Description

 **DocuMind** is a full-stack AI-powered document intelligence platform that enables users to upload documents (PDF and text files) and engage in intelligent conversations about their content.
-Built with modern web technologies and powered by OpenAI's GPT-3.5-turbo, DocuMind transforms static documents into interactive knowledge bases.
+Built with modern web technologies and powered by Qwen AI model via Hugging Face, DocuMind transforms static documents into interactive knowledge bases.

 ### Key Features

-- 🤖 **AI-Powered Conversations** - Chat with your documents using OpenAI GPT-3.5-turbo
+- 🤖 **AI-Powered Conversations** - Chat with your documents using Qwen3-Coder-Next model
 - 📄 **Multi-Format Support** - Upload and process PDF and text documents
 - 🔐 **Secure Authentication** - JWT-based authentication with Google OAuth integration
 - 💬 **Chat History** - Persistent conversation storage for each document